bitrise-io/devcenter/_articles/tutorials/auto-deploy-middleman-project.md

 ---
-title: Deploying your Middleman website
+title: Deploying your Middleman website with Bitrise
 menu:
   tutorials:
     weight: 10